-St. Anthony of Padua Schools accepts only students who desire both religious and academic formation, and does so in accordance with all policies established by the Diocese of Springfield as outlined in the "Handbook of Catholic Education Policies."
+St. Anthony of Padua Schools accepts only students who desire both religious and academic formation, and does so in accordance with all policies established by the Diocese of Springfield as outlined in the "Handbook of Catholic Education Policies," found on diocesan website.